Continuoolithus: Embryo

 One Continuoolithus egg contains embryonic remains representing a relatively early stage of development so that the skeleton was almost entirely cartilaginous, which has been largely replaced in the fossil by an amorphous calcite mass.
 Two long skeletal elements are recognizable, however.
 Both of them appear to be in the very earliest stages of bone formation (ossification).
 The shorter of the two (measuring 9 mm long) is thought to be a femur because of its shape.
 The longer element (15.5 mm long) is not developed enough to identify, but may be a tibia.
 The taxonomic identity of the embryo is impossible to determine, but based on comparisons to Troodon, Orodromeus, and Maiasaura, it is estimated to have been 60–70 mm long.
 It clearly represents a very early stage of development (in fact, it is the youngest vertebrate skeleton ever discovered), both because of the lack of ossification and because of its tiny size relative to the egg; based on comparisons to the developmental patterns of modern birds, Horner (1997) estimated it may have died eight to ten days after fertilization.

 Classification

 Only one oospecies of Continuoolithus has been named: C. canadensis.
-The microstructure of its eggshell closely resembles that of elongatoolithds, so it was classified in Elongatoolithidae by Wang et al. (2010).
+The microstructure of its eggshell closely resembles that of elongatoolithids, so it was classified in Elongatoolithidae by Wang et al. (2010).
 However, most authors do not include it in Elongatoolithidae, considering it to be of uncertain placement because it has different ornamentation and also shows similarity to Prismatoolithidae.
 Carpenter (1999) suggested that Continuoolithus is different enough to warrant its own oofamily.
 It belongs to the ornithoid-ratite morphotype, a grouping which primarily includes paleognathous birds and non-avian theropods.

 Continuoolithus canadensis has one junior synonym, Spongioolithus hirschi, which was originally classified as a distinct oogenus and oospecies of Elongatoolithidae.